StubbleOrg/Stubble/docs/compilation.md

 There are two caveats to the compilation renderer.

-The first is that it does not support lambda functions since we're not entirely sure of how we should handle rendering the returned tags.
+1. The first is that it does not support lambda functions since we're not entirely sure of how we should handle rendering the returned tags.
    This will be decided at a later date if we decide to support it.

-The second is a limitation around `section` and `inverted section` blocks.
+2. The second is a limitation around `section` and `inverted section` blocks.
    Due to the way compilation is done if a partial tag is called inside more than 16 block scopes then an exception will be thrown.
    This is due to the way the values of propagated down through the scopes and into the partial call.

+3. Dynamic properies have limitations including that you can't use ignore case when looking up properties and it will throw at runtime if a missing property is found.